-Cres town dates back at least a couple of millennia, and the island itself has been inhabited since the Palaeolithic era.
+Cres town dates back at least a couple of millennia, and the island itself has been inhabited since the Paleolithic era.
 It was successively ruled by Romans, Byzantines and the first independent Croatians around 822.
 The Venetians took over the island for about 400 years, beginning around the tenth century, and put up the older remaining landmarks in Cres town.
 Of particular note is the Church of Our Lady of Snow, in the heart of town, dating from the 16th century with a bell tower from the 18th.

 If you continue west from Cres town harbour, you reach the Lungomare seaside promenade that leads to the town’s pebbly beach.
 In the opposite direction you get to the town marina, and beyond that to a beautiful natural seaside walk along the wide bay of Cres town.

-In between north and south are the ancient villages of Lubenice and Valun, both with nice beaches; and Martinščica, a small tourist development centred around a 16th century monastery and a good pebbly beach.
-The 4,000-year-old settlement of Lubenice is home to 20 ageing souls and crumbling stone buildings, including a Romanesque chapel used as storage space.
+In between north and south are the ancient villages of Lubenice and Valun, both with nice beaches; and Martinščica, a small tourist development centred around a 16th-century monastery and a good pebbly beach.
+The 4,000-year-old settlement of Lubenice is home to 20 aging souls and crumbling stone buildings, including a Romanesque chapel used as storage space.
 On the jagged coast, a series of secluded pebble coves are reached by a steep footpath leading through the underbrush.
 Nearby Valun is a charming fishing village whose parish church contains the Valun Tablet.
 Its inscription from the 11th century is an early example of the ancient local tongue of Glagolitic.